 Unable to comply with the requirements?
 Consider options of an extension or a retirement.
 View your options.

-New CTRs: Your first CE Cycle started when you passed the exam - either in February/March 2017, in June/July 2017, or in October/November 2017.
+New CTRs: Your first CE Cycle started when you passed the exam - either in March 2021, in June/July 2021, or in October/November 2021.